Foot Strike Hemolysis - An Insidious Cause of Anemia in Athletes

 Iron deficiency anemia is a common cause of fatigue in athletes.
-While diagnosing iron deficiency anemia itself is relatively easy, the more challenging aspect is discovering why a person is anemic in the first place.
+While diagnosing iron deficiency anemia itself is relatively easy, the more challenging aspect is discovering why a person suffers from runner’s anemia in the first place.

-However, athletes are subject to a more insidious form of iron loss known as ‘foot strike hemolysis’ where red blood cells are subsequently destroyed as they pass through the feet from the repetitive pounding of running.
+However, athletes are subject to a more insidious form of iron loss known as ‘foot strike hemolysis’ - sometimes known as runner’s anemia.
+This occurs when red blood cells are subsequently destroyed as they pass through the feet from the repetitive pounding of running.
 Of course, it takes a lot of running for this to happen, and a while to manifest.

-If you are trending toward low iron, it’s ok to use an iron supplement judiciously.
-Don’t wait until your lab numbers show actual anemia before you start treating it – remember the idea here is get adequate iron stores in your body, so it can offset any extra iron loss from foot striking, your diet, or menstrual status!
+If you trend toward low iron, it’s ok to use an iron supplement judiciously.
+Don’t wait until your lab numbers show actual anemia before you start treating it – remember the idea here is to have adequate iron stores in your body, so it can offset any extra iron loss from foot striking, your diet, or menstrual status.

 You do need to be careful with iron – it should only be supplemented under a physician’s supervision and with lab testing to monitor whether you need it or not.
 More is definitely not better here!
 Excess iron can be stored, leading to toxicity and widespread inflammation.